-Try it – It is not like a flat white from home but it does wake you up, and after a few cups it is just as addictive.
-After a month in Vietnam, I went back and needed to hunt down a cafe in Sydney that sold it I missed it so much.
+While you might think it looks strange, try it – It is not like a flat white from home but it does wake you up, and after a few cups it is just as addictive.
+After a month in Vietnam, I arrived back in Sydney and needed to hunt down a cafe that sold this sweet concoction I missed it so much.
 Either way, hot or cold it is fantastic.
-But be warned it is so sweet it will take you a while to kick the sugar habit you have picked up when you get home!
+But be warned it is very sweet so it will take you a while to kick the sugar habit you have picked up when you get home!

 4. The Temple of Literature

-The Temple of Literature is a Confucian temple that was built in 1070.
-The complex includes several buildings including the Imperial Academy – Vietnam’s first national university.
-Today the complex is a favourite photo stop for graduating students.
+The Temple of Literature is a Confucian temple built in 1070.
+The complex houses several buildings including the Imperial Academy – Vietnam’s first national university.
+Today it has become a favourite photo stop for graduating students.
 We toured with some local students who explained the history and uses of the buildings along with lots of traditions and superstitions.
-I am not sure it would be as interesting if you did not have this background.
+Their stories really bought the place alive.